 Fire separation between buildings.
 If you’re moving your property line, the line’s new location should be at least 5 feet from your single-family home, garage, and related buildings.
 In most cases, your buildings’ walls and eaves must be fire rated if they are less than 5 feet from your property line’s new location.

-A licensed surveyor usually creates the documents for your land use plat permit application.
-You may create them if you can develop scaled drawings with lot lines, bearings, right-of-way information, building and lot line dimensions, and location of all utility services and trees.
+A licensed surveyor usually creates the documents for your lot boundary adjustment application.
+In some cases, you may create them if you can develop scaled drawings with lot lines, bearings, right-of-way information, building and lot line dimensions, and location of all utility services and trees.